Stryyder/The-Coding-Journey/README.md

 - Client site: Skeleton in place - Working on performance tweaks
 - [Jabroney](https://github.com/Stryyder/Jabroney): Work ended.
 Great project, but the more I learn, the more embarrassed I am of it.
 - Considered at some point reworking an older project with updated knowledge, but will wait until some of my projects wrap up
-- Completed Projects: KoB domain, GH domain
+- Completed Projects: KoB domain, GH domain (retired)